rogerallen/rogerallen.github.com/_posts/scriptcraft-for-creating-topography-in-minecraft.md

 <h4>Create Elevation Image</h4>

-Unzipping that DEM file, I followed the steps from Bjørn's site.
+Unzipping the one DEM file I needed, I followed [the steps from Bjørn's site](http://blog.thematicmapping.org/2013/10/terrain-building-with-threejs-part-1.html).

 ```
-# First, build a virtual dataset.
+# Build a virtual dataset.
 (I only used one DEM file)
 > gdalbuildvrt lakeo.vrt 5122D6DG

-# Second, convert that into a GeoTIFF
+# Convert virtual dataset into a GeoTIFF
 > gdalwarp lakeo.vrt lakeo.tif

-# Third, getting relevant info from the GeoTIFF file.
+# Get relevant info from the GeoTIFF file.
 > gdalinfo -mm lakeo.tif
 # in the output, these lines were the most relevant
 Size is 328, 466
 Pixel Size = (30.0, -30.0)
 Computed Min/Max=0.000,1064.000

-# Finally, given the min/max info, scale it to fit in an 8-bit PNG
+# Given the min/max info, scale it to fit in an 8-bit PNG
 > gdal_translate -scale 0 1064 0 255 -of PNG lakeo.tif lakeo.png
 ```